nileshgupt/phone-book-app/README.md

 # RM-PhoneBook
-This is a phone book application created for RentMojo assignment
+This is a phone book application created for class assignment

 ## Technologies used
 This application uses Node.js with Express Framework in the backend, Angular 9 as frontend client, Mongoose ODM and MongoDb for the